Hot (Inna song)

 "Hot" is the debut single by Romanian singer Inna, released on 12 August 2008.
 It is from her debut studio album of the same name (2009).
 The song was written and produced by Play & Win members Sebastian Barac, Radu Bolfea and Marcel Botezan.
-Musically, "Hot" is a trance-inspired electro house song, with its instrumentation consisting of synthesizer sounds and trance beats.
+Musically, "Hot" is a trance-inspired electro house and popcorn song, with its instrumentation consisting of synthesizer sounds and trance beats.
 Throughout the track, the hook is repeated multiple times, and male vocals are used to complement Inna.

 Music critics gave generally positive to mixed reviews of the recording, commending its simplicity, efficacy and dance nature, while criticizing the quality of its lyrics and calling the track innovation loose.
 One reviewer also compared "Hot" to the work of British rock band New Order and French disc jockey David Guetta.
 The song won in the Best Dance category at the 2009 Romanian Music Awards, while it was nominated for an Eska Music Award in the same year.
 Commercially, it became Inna's breakthrough single, topping the charts in Bulgaria, Romania and Spain and reaching the top 20 in multiple countries.
 Due to high sales, "Hot" was awarded Gold and Platinum certifications in Denmark, Italy, Norway, Spain, Sweden and the United Kingdom.

 For promotion, two accompanying music videos—known as "True Love Edit" and "Dancing in the Dark Edit"—were shot by Florin Botea and released in 2008.
 The first clip portrays a female nightclub dancer receiving cards from a supposed admirer, who then turns out to be her partner, while the second was meant to emphasize Inna's image.
 The singer performed the track live multiple times, including at the 2009 Eska Music Awards, Sopot Hit Festival, MAD Video Music Awards and her own Inna: Live la Arenele Romane gig in Bucharest.
 Dutch DJ duo Blasterjaxx also notably remixed "Hot" for the 2016 Ultra Music Festival to positive response.